Goncalerta/FEUP.MIEIC.CGRA/tp1/README.md

 # CGRA 2020/2021

-## Group T0xG0y
+## Group T07G03

 ## TP 1 Notes

-(add your main observations/remarks about your experiments here, in a bulleted list, and remove this line.
-Some examples below)

-- In exercise 1 we observed X
-- In exercise 2 we had difficulties in Y
+- In exercise 1 and 2 we observed the requested figures in XY plane.
+- No difficulties.